notepad-plus-plus/npp-usermanual/content/docs/session.md

 If there isn't any "empty space" to right-click on, you can either widen the panel (giving more empty space on the panel's toolbar) or you can collapse one or all of the folder listings (using the `﹀` by the folder name or the **Fold All** button on the toolbar) to show empty space at the bottom where you can right click.

+Symbolic links can cause problems with Folder as Workspacce performance, so v8.9.7 disabled the following of symbolic links; in v8.9.8, **[Settings > Preferences > MISC](../preferences/#misc) > `☐ Allow loading symlinks in Folder as Workspace panel`** was added to allow the user to decide whether to enable that feature or not.

 ## Project Panels